tkoskine/ahven/doc/manual/en/source/manual.rst

 The executable is Ahven's test  suite and if it reports no errors, everything is working as expected.

+At the time of writing (Ahven 2.0), every test should pass with the latest version of Janus/Ada.

+However, with earlier versions of Janus/Ada some tests will fail.
-At the time of writing (Ahven 1.8), every test except one should pass.
-The failing test is worked around in the Ahven's source code, but the test exists so that one can verify when the Janus/Ada bug causing the failure is fixed.
+The failing tests are worked around in Ahven's source code, but the test exists so that one can verify when the Janus/Ada bug causing the failure is fixed.

-..
-COMMENT: Using Ahven
-            - Writing a test case
-            - Composing test hierarchies with test suites
-            - Running tests

 Using Ahven
 ###########